dinhquangvy/my-first-github-repo/README.md

 # my-first-github-repo
-This is my not so first GitHub repo
+This is my not so first GitHub repo\

+README.md file was just edited manually